Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 The cybersecurity risk management process

 The good news for organizations looking to assess their risk level is that plenty of help is available.
-The National Institute of Standards created a third-party risk management framework known as NIST Special Publication 800-30 to guide federal information system’s risk assessments.
-The 800-30 framework expands on the instruction of Special Publication 800-39.
+The National Institute of Standards created a third-party risk management framework known as NIST Special Publication 800-30 to guide federal information systems’ risk assessments.
+The 800-30 framework builds upon the guidance outlined in Special Publication 800-39.

-It is closely related to Special Publication 800-53, another third-party risk management framework that provides a catalog of security and privacy controls for federal information systems.
-Though NIST SP 800-30 isn’t mandatory in the private sector, it provides a helpful guide for all organizations assessing risk.
+It is closely related to Special Publication 800-53, a cybersecurity control framework that provides a catalog of security and privacy controls for federal information systems.
+Though NIST SP 800-30 isn’t mandatory in the private sector, it provides a helpful guide for all organizations to choose controls to mitigate risks.

 Develop a cybersecurity risk management plan